commercialhaskell/stackage/CURATORS.md

-This is a collection of instructions for what Stackage curators- the guys who maintain the Stackage project itself- should be doing on a regular basis.
-At the time of writing (July 2015), this is handled almost entirely by Michael Snoyman.
+This is a collection of instructions covering the processes Stackage curators - the guys who maintain the Stackage project itself - should be doing on a regular basis.
+Originally this was handled by Michael Snoyman, but now we are a team of 4 people handling requests weekly in rotation.
 Curation activities are mostly automated, and do not take up a significant amount of time.
-But it's good to spread the knowledge for obvious reasons (errant buses, if I ever decide to take a vacation...).

 ## Workflow